kromer-creator/Senior-Seminar-Research/README.md

 ### Eigenvalue & Graph Generation:
 * This is where I am storing all of my code to generate different eigenvalues
-* Here, I create eigenvalues from the adjacency matrices of Cayley graphs of cyclic permutations, random adjacency matrices, random symmetric matrices, Uniform, and Poisson distributions
+* I create eigenvalues from the adjacency matrices of Cayley graphs of cyclic permutations, random adjacency matrices, random symmetric matrices, Uniform, and Poisson distributions

 ### Statistical_Analysis
-* Contains a collection of functions for statistical analysis on these algorithms, such as mean, standard deviation, etc.
+* Contains a collection of functions for statistical analysis on these eigenvalues, such as mean, standard deviation, etc.
 * Displays the results from this analysis and contains observations made
-* _Note: This notebook is rather large, and it is likely that not all images will load at first.
-For easier access to visual depictions, please refer to the Google drive folder._

 #### [Google Drive Folder of Data Collection](https://drive.google.com/drive/folders/1Xgm2uUiUob-MiAytpJ6Yp9cBu1OCzeBp?usp=sharing)
+* Contains multiple histograms from each eigenvalue generator

 ### Tools:
 * Jupyter Notebook